-On the first day of class (occasionally earlier), we will hold placement tests to make a final determination regarding which language levels the students belong to.
+On the first day of class (occasionally earlier), we will hold assessments for enrollment guidance to make a final determination regarding which language levels the students belong to.
 In the application form, please indicate your formal language study and informal language exposure.
 The information will help the teachers to make preliminary placement decisions.
 As much as possible we try to modularize instruction so that students can make optimal progress.
 You may be in one level for your reading/writing placement and a different level for your speaking/listening placement.

 What days and times are the classes?

 The classes will run Monday through Fridays from 8:00am – 12:30pm with a break mid-morning as determined by the teachers.

 We encourage students to budget approximately 8 hours per day for their language studies, including four hours per day of class time and approximately four hours per day of external review and work.
 Given this, it can be difficult to maintain the same commitment to external obligations (such as doctoral research, part-time or full-time jobs, etc.) as possible during a normal academic year.
 Many of our students elect to devote all their time to their language studies.
 For some, this is not a possibility.
 If you fall into this category, note there are challenges, but with strong time management skills and support from the SEASSI Staff, it is possible to succeed in our summer program.

 May I take off a few days from SEASSI to attend a wedding/conference/special event?